El Buur: History

-Ceel Buur has been inhabited by Murusade clan since at least the 13th century.
+Ceel Buur has been inhabited by the Murusade clan since at least the 13th century.
 During the Ajuran Sultanate it served as a local commercial hub.

 The area is particularly noted as a center for quarrying.
 Here, meerschaum (sepiolite), was used to make the Somali people's trademark Dabqaad incense burner, is mined.
 El Buur is also the site of the local pipe-making industry.

 During the early colonial era, Ceel Buur would form one of seven residencies of the Upper Shabelle region which included Balad, Villagio Duca Degli Abruzzi, Buloburti, Bugda, Bud-Bud and a Commissioner at Mahaddai.
 These had formed part of one of the four administrative regional divisions with seven residents each under southern Somalia called the Benadir colony.
 It became the site of battles between rebels loyal to Sheikh Mohamed Farah Rage From hilibi Mohamed sub clan Murusade and Sheikh Hassan Barsane and Italian troops.
 In 1926 when the ceel Buur Zone was named the first district of the newly formed Mudug Region, Captain Franco Carolei, the appointed Italian governor, would be assassinated by a young Abdulle Irrobe, Gelle Galaal and several rebel groups in a daring anti-colonial uprising.

 It is traditionally majority inhabited by the Murusade sub clan of larger Hawiye clan.

 In 1975, construction on CEEl Buur Airfield' would begin with the aid of technicians from the Soviet Union.